 Again some policies may provide cover.
 Expect it to be time limited – perhaps three days annually.
 Cover is also not likely to extend to third parties.
 This means that whilst your motor will be covered for fire, theft and accidental damage, any damage you cause to another vehicle is not.

-For understandable reasons you might be precious about who gets to mess with your engine or bodywork.
-Specialist insurers get this and so may allow you to specify who gets to reapir your vehicle following a claim.
+Specialist insurers get this and so may allow you to specify who gets to repair your vehicle following a claim.

 • Multi-car insurance